stephanlphilips/core_tools/docs/source/GUI_for_gates.md

 print(hw.virtual_gates)
 ```
-This returns if configured as in TODO reference:
+This returns if configured as in the previous section:
 ```
 Found 1 virtual gate matrix :
 	name :: test 	(size = 16x16)